10 ways to raise the humidity in your house

 I hope you've found some inspiration on how to raise the humidity in your house.
 As you can see it's not as difficult as it might seem.
 Now go out there are raise the humidity for the plants that want it and make them happy.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, let me know on Instagram or Twitter and I'll do my best to help you.Posted on: June 5th, 2019
+If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: June 5th, 2019